 - If you’re visiting from the US, you won’t need to bring a power converter, Mexican power outlets are the same as the US (A/B)

-- Where to stay: There are a lot of places that fit all budget ranges on the jungle road.
-From luxury options like Coqui Coqui to mid-tier options like Be Tulum and Papaya Playa, to places that won’t break the bank like Yoga Shala, there’s no shortage of places to stay.
+Where to stay: There are a lot of places that fit all budget ranges on the jungle road.
+From luxury options like Coqui Coqui to mid-tier options like Be Tulum and Papaya Playa, to places that won’t break the bank like Yoga Shala, there’s no shortage of hotels, hostels and Airbnbs.
 If you’re going with a group of people, check Airbnb for home rental listings.
-And, if you’re pinching pennies and don’t mind not being in the center of the action, there are a few hostels in Tulum town on the bus route, which make it easy to get to/from the beach
+And, if you’re pinching pennies and don’t mind not being in the center of the action, there are a few hostels in Tulum town on the bus route, which make it easy to get to/from the beach.